sayus2884/ops/developers/PROJECT_STANDARDS.md

 Tooling for different areas can be in any of the following status:

-  - *Unspecified* - Use whatever you want as long as it's well supported.
+  - *Unspecified* - Use whatever you want as long as it's well-supported.
   - *Recommendation* - We recommend using a specific tool, but developer expertise or another reason could override this.
   - *Standard* - You should only deviate from this tooling choice for a specific reason.